-Immediately across, and effectively underneath, the long bridges over the Mississippi from Prairie du Chien, Marquette is a homey, workaday community that verges on quaint—so long as you manage to turn a blind eye to the garish pink elephant advertising its Isle of Capri Riverboat Casino complex.
-Unless you’re a gambler, the main reason to visit is three miles north of Marquette, right along the riverbank: the Effigy Mounds National Monument (563/873-3491, daily, free), which preserves 2,500 acres of natural riverside ecosystems plus more than 200 distinct burial mounds, many shaped like birds and animals, for example, the Great Bear Mound.
-The unusual mounds are traces of the native people who lived along the Mississippi from around 500 BC to the time of first European contact.
+Immediately across, and effectively underneath, the long bridges over the Mississippi from Prairie du Chien, Marquette is a homey workaday community that verges on quaint.
+The main reason to visit is three miles north of Marquette, right along the riverbank: the Effigy Mounds National Monument (563/873-3491, ext.
+123, daily, free), which preserves 2,500 acres of natural riverside ecosystems plus more than 200 distinct burial mounds, many shaped like birds and animals, for example, the Great Bear Mound.
+The unusual mounds are traces of the people who lived along the Mississippi from around 500 BC to the time of first European contact.
 The visitors center has exhibits on the archaeology of the mounds, and a dozen miles of hiking trails reach from the river to restored vestiges of the native tallgrass prairie.

 Just south of Marquette, near the foot of the “original” Pike’s Peak—Zebulon Pike came up the Mississippi before he went out west to Colorado—McGregor (pop.
 871) is a river town whose enticing old saloons and storefronts are a fine reason to stop and stretch your legs, watching the boat and barge traffic or simply wandering along the water.
 A number of browsable antiques-and-collectibles shops line the GRR through the four-block main business district.

 Just south of town, the 500-foot-high limestone bluff known as Pike’s Peak is one of the highest points anywhere along the Mississippi River and has been protected at the center of spacious green Pike’s Peak State Park (563/873-2341), with hiking trails, scenic viewpoints, and a campground with a small store, hot showers, and RV hookups.